 This course provides students with a strategic overview of Customer Relationship Marketing and Database Marketing and how they can be used to achieve an organization's overall goals.
-Students will apply Customer Relationship Marketing strategies and understand the value of one-to-one marketing and how to calculate customer life-time value.
-Students will have a working knowledge of database marketing applications such as setting a contact strategy, approaches to segmentation, uses of predictive modelling, examples of personalization and ways to crosssell/up-sell.
+Students will apply Customer Relationship Marketing strategies and understand the value of one-to-one marketing and how to calculate customer lifetime value.
+Students will have a working knowledge of database marketing applications such as setting a contact strategy, approaches to segmentation, uses of predictive modelling, examples of personalization and ways to cross-sell/up-sell.
 The material will be taught using lectures, case studies, guest speakers and assignments.

 Prerequisite(s): Completion of 54 credits or departmental permission.
 Note: As this course deals with advanced business topics, some first- and second-year coursework in business is highly recommended.
 MARK 1115 is also recommended.
+Students will receive credit for only one of MARK 4220 and MARK 2440.